Skip to content

 week 3: Coach alignment

-With leadership established, the coach now applies it to the single biggest dysfunction in MMA performance: coaches not aligned on periodisation, every coach wanting 100% intensity in their session, no shared communication pathways.
-Positions the S&C coach as the natural performance director and equips them with the workflows, meeting cadences, shared planning tools, and communication structures to align the team around one plan.
+With leadership established, you will apply it to the single biggest dysfunction in MMA performance: coaches not aligned on periodisation and structure, every coach wanting 100% intensity in their session, and no shared communication pathways.
+Whether you come from an S&C, technical, or broader performance background, this week positions you to step into the performance director role and equips you with the workflows, meeting cadences, shared planning tools, and communication structures needed to align the team around one plan.

 4